kumahq/kuma-website/docs/docs/1.2.3/policies/virtual-outbound.md

 :::
 ::::

-#### One hostname per instance
+### One hostname per instance

 This enables reaching specific dataplanes in a service.
-This is especially useful for running distributed databases like Kafka, Zookeeper...
+This is especially useful for running distributed databases such as Kafka or Zookeeper.

 :::: tabs :options="{ useUrlFragment: false }"
 ::: tab "Kubernetes"